Descartes-class cruiser: Service history

 Descartes and Pascal were deployed to French Indochina after entering service in 1897, though Pascal did not leave France until after completing her sea trials by January 1898.
 Both ships were present during the Boxer Uprising in Qing China; they were among the vessels France contributed to the Eight-Nation Alliance that defeated the Boxers in the early 1900s.
 Descartes returned to France in 1902, when she joined the Atlantic Division, though Pascal remained in East Asia.
-Pascals condition deteriorated after several years abroad, where the French lacked sufficient shipyard facilities, and by 1904, her engines could no longer reach her design speed.
+Pascal's condition deteriorated after several years abroad, where the French lacked sufficient shipyard facilities, and by 1904, her engines could no longer reach her design speed.
 She saw little further use thereafter, in part because the French Navy had settled on building a fleet of armored cruisers to fulfill the roles that the Descartes class had been intended to fill.
 She was struck from the naval register in 1911 and later broken up.

 In the meantime, Descartes was sent on a second deployment to East Asia in 1905.
 She had been transferred to French Madagascar by 1907, and later that year, she returned France to join the Mediterranean Squadron.
 Descartes was then transferred to the Northern Squadron.
 By 1914, the ship was operating with the Atlantic Division; she was patrolling in Central American waters and was slated to return to France when World War I started in July.
 She instead remained in the region and joined the French and British vessels searching for the German light cruiser that was attacking merchant shipping in the area, though they failed to locate her.
 Descartes spent the next three years patrolling the West Indies, seeing no action.
 After returning home in 1917, she was decommissioned and disarmed, her guns being used as field artillery and to arm patrol vessels.
 She was struck from the naval register in 1920, and she was sold to ship breakers the following year.